-Erectile Dysfunction (ED), also known as impotence, is a type of sexual dysfunction characterized by the inability to maintain an erection long enough and firm enough for sexual intercourse.
+Erectile Dysfunction (ED), also known as impotence, is a type of male sexual dysfunction characterized by the inability to maintain an erection long enough and firm enough for sexual intercourse.

 While most men will have occasional difficulty achieving a healthy erection during sexual intercourse, ED is only considered a possible medical explanation for these symptoms if erection difficulties have been affecting a man for an extended period of time.
 When blood flow to the two chambers of the penis, known as the corpora cavernosa, are blocked or restricted for any reason, this can result in ED.

 Men worldwide suffer from erectile dysfunction due to physical, psychological or emotional reasons.
 Many of which are seeking a natural, ED solution with long-term results.

 What causes ED?
 There are many causes of impotence both medical and psychological.
 Often, age is a predominant factor in erectile dysfunction; however, your chronological age is not solely responsible for ED’s development.
 Men over the age of 40 typically experience ED as the result of inadequate blood flow to the penis, most often due to the narrowing of blood vessels.
 This can arise due to many causes including:

 The most common cause of ED is a lack of flowing blood to erectile tissue.
 Plaque and damaged vessels can restrict circulation enough to disrupt function.
 Typically, symptoms begin with difficulty maintaining an erection before advancing to a complete inability to obtain one.

 The production of testosterone and other hormones naturally decreases with age, and this can disrupt erections.
 Also, in rare instances, kidney failure and liver disease may throw off the balance of hormones necessary for proper erection and intercourse.
 In most cases, testosterone replacement therapy can bring levels of the hormone back to normal.

 Obesity or lack of physical activity